Azhar-max/manox/FINAL_DEPLOYMENT_STEPS.md

 ## Support

 If you encounter any issues during deployment:
-1. Check the deployment logs in both Vercel and Render dashboards
+1. Check the deployment logs in both Netlify and Render dashboards
 2. Verify all environment variables are correctly set
 3. Ensure your MongoDB Atlas cluster is active and accessible
 4. Confirm your GitHub repository contains all the latest code